Discover How to Improve People's Wellbeing Using Animals

 For a long time, the benefits of having a pet have been considered anecdotally.
 Pet therapy and animal therapy is a relatively new form of therapy and further research is being carried out to determine the effectiveness of the treatment.
 Having a pet and pet therapy has been shown to have substantial impacts upon a person’s health.
 Research has found that pet owners over 65 years of age who have a pet, have 30% less visits to a doctor than those without a pet.

-- understand and apply pet therapy in your work
+- Understand and apply pet therapy in your work

-- develop a new career path
+- Develop a new career path

-- use as a therapy for rehabilitation
+- Use what you learn as therapy for rehabilitation

 - CPD for anyone in health or welfare industries

-- pursue an area of interest or passion
+- Pursue an area of interest or passion

 ENROL or Use our FREE Course Advice Service to Connect with a Tutor